PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 	- What makes a person good?
 	- Better to be born good or overcome evil nature through great struggle?
 	- Most villains aren't purely evil, just have their own justifications.
+	- What does it take to redeem oneself of a great failure?
+When does one become irredeemable?
 - **Central Tension**: The Silver Flame is missing, the Lords of Dust are trying to free Rak Tulkesh
 	- ***Plot Secret***: The Mourning was caused by the Silver Flame itself.
 		- Originally located in Cyre, it was discovered by the Lords of Dust and almost destroyed